Common Syntax Errors

 3101: Reference to an undefined macro parameter <parameter>

-Generally, these can simply be deleted without incident.
+Generally, these can be deleted without incident.

-It is a good idea to look up the macro command or function, in the Automation/Customization - MCL Reference - Reference: Macro Commands and Reference: Macro Functions topics, to see what the current set of parameters is and what each does.
+It is a good idea to look up the macro command or function in the Automation/Customization - MCL Reference - Reference: Macro Commands and Reference: Macro Functions topics to see what the current set of parameters is and what each does.

 3102: Unsupported mixed-type assignment to "variable"

-The macro is attempting to assign the wrong type of data to a macro variable; for example assigning a string to an INTEGER or DECIMAL variable or a decimal to an INTEGER variable.
+The macro is attempting to assign the wrong type of data to a macro variable; for example, assigning a string to an INTEGER or DECIMAL variable or a decimal to an INTEGER variable.

 STRING:#SVAR